Netnod/FPGA_NTP_SERVER/README.md

 * [Xilinx VCU-118 Evaluation Kit](https://www.xilinx.com/products/boards-and-kits/vcu118.html).
 A
 reference board with a Virtex Ultrascale+ VU9P FPGA.

+* [Arista 7130-48LB FPGA Switch](https://www.arista.com/en/products/7130l-series).
+A Layer 1+ switch with a Virtex Ultrascale+ VU9P FPGA.

 Look at README.md in the respective target directories for more information on how to build and deploy an FPGA image for the different platforms.
-The VC709_I2C project has the most complete instructions on how to use it, the VCU118 project lacks documentation on how to set up the hardware, but is is fairly similar.
+The VC709 project has the most complete instructions on how to use it, the VCU118 project lacks documentation on how to set up the hardware, but is is fairly similar.

 ## Status